-Providing diagnostic and treatment services closer to home for patients with Gaucher, Fabry, MPS 1 and Pompe.
 Finding a doctor experienced in the lysosomal storage disorders is often a challenge for patients.
 A doctor to guide care and provide a place to receive infusions is what everyone deserves.
 That access is critical to the best outcomes in the LSDs.

-Dr. Barranger is the specialized doctor for the disease and responsible for the patient's case including their examination, collection of results, and advice directly to each patient in the office closest to their home.
+Dr. Barranger was the specialized doctor for the disease and responsible for the patient’s case including their examination, collection of results, and advice directly to each patient in the office closest to their home.
 Availability is key to the sense of being well cared for.
 Access will be provided 24/7.

-Commitment to the development of the knowledge of LSDs is a serious responsibility, which he takes as an obligation.
+Commitment to the development of the knowledge of LSDs is a serious responsibility, which he took as an obligation.
 Participation in the Registry for each disorder will contribute important knowledge on the disease and its response to treatment.
 In the LSDCCN sites, contribution of data to Registry will be done and the outcomes of Registry studies shared with patients.

 Lysosomal Storage Disease Network (LSD)